Hugh Hefner's Health Rumors Abound, The 'Playboy' Founder's Son Speak Out

 What do you think about Hugh Hefner’s great success after launching Playboy magazine and his life now on the eve of his 91st birthday?

-[Featured Image by AP Photo/Kristian Dowling]
+[Featured Image by Kristian Dowling/AP Images]